jbjord/pse-test-media/README.md

 Jordan, J. B. (2025).
 Evaluating Conformance of Video Safety Tools for Photosensitive Epilepsy.
 In M. Antona & C. Stephanidis (Eds.), *Universal Access in Human-Computer Interaction, HCII 2025*, Lecture Notes in Computer Science, vol. 15780 (pp. 85–98).
 Springer, Cham. [https://doi.org/10.1007/978-3-031-93848-1_7]("https://doi.org/10.1007/978-3-031-93848-1_7)

+## Dependencies
+The main frame and video generation scripts have 3 dependencies:

+ - OpenCV
+ - Numpy
+ - Pillow

+To install these, you can use:

+`pip install opencv-python numpy Pillow`

 ## Usage
 The format and codec of the output video files can be changed in the video configuration file `./video_config.json` ([see details below](#video-configuration-file-json)).